Otto IV, Margrave of Brandenburg-Stendal: Reign

 After his father died in 1266, Otto IV ruled Brandenburg-Stendal jointly with his older brother John II and his younger brother Conrad I. Otto IV emerged as the most prominent of the three.

 In 1269, Otto IV and his co-ruling brothers Conrad and John II accepted Duke Mestwin II of Pomerelia as their vassal (Treaty of Arnswalde).
 Later, the Duke of Pomerelia would resist Brandenburg sovereignty, leading to numerous feuds, the first of which erupted in 1278, when Mestwin militarily supported Bolesław the Pious against Brandenburg.

 In 1277, Otto tried to have his younger brother Eric elected as Archbishop of Magdeburg.
 However, the Lords of Querfurt, who were Burgraves of Magdeburg, also fielded a candidate.
 As a compromise, Günther I of Schwalenberg was appointed.
 This led to a protracted dispute between Otto and the chapter of Magdeburg Cathedral.
 During the Battle of Fohse, Magdeburg managed to capture Otto and lock him in a cage.
 Otto's councillor Johann von Buch paid a ransom of 4000 pounds silver to have him released.
 The dispute continued during the reign of Günther's successor Bernard III of Wölpe.

 During a fight in Staßfurt in 1280, Otto was hit by an arrow.
 Allegedly, he lived for a year with an arrow sticking out of his head, hence his nickname.
 It is not quite clear how long he walked around like that; one tradition says "for some time", another says "for many years".
 There are no written sources to resolve this.
 Eric was finally appointed Bishop of Magdeburg in 1283, after Pope Martin IV had given his blessing.

-In 1278 he joined his uncle, King Ottokar II of Bohemia on a campaign in Hungary, where they clashed with Rudolph I of Germany.
+In 1278 he joined King Ottokar II of Bohemia on a campaign in Hungary, where they clashed with Rudolph I of Germany.
+His cousin and co-ruler Otto V was Ottokar's nephew.
 Ottokar II fell during the Battle on the Marchfeld in 1278.
-Otto IV became guardian for Ottokar's seven-year-old son Wenceslaus II.
+Otto V became guardian for Ottokar's seven-year-old son Wenceslaus II.
 However, he held Wenclaus hostage in Spandau while his armies sacked Bohemia.
+Otto IV participated in his cousin's rule over Bohemia.
 Wencelaus was released in 1283, after Bohemia had paid a ransom and ceded some territory.
 Wencelaus later maintained cordial relations with Otto IV.